Am I a Good Candidate for Dental Implants

 If you are missing teeth or need to have damaged teeth removed, you should consider dental implants.
 You may also want to explore implants if you are unhappy with your dentures or other tooth replacement.

-Even Charlotte patients who have significant bone loss can be candidates for dental implants.
-Dr. Ficca uses advanced grafting techniques to restore strength and stability to the jaw bone.
+Even patients who have significant bone loss can be candidates for dental implants.
+At his state-of-the-art practice in Charlotte, NC, Dr. Ficca uses advanced grafting techniques to restore strength and stability to the jaw bone.
 This allows him to place dental implants in sites that weren’t possible before.
 We encourage you to come in for a consultation to explore your options.

 During your visit, Dr. Ficca will talk with you about your goals for treatment and examine your teeth and surrounding tissues.
 He’ll review your X-rays and may take 3D X-rays, also known as a cone beam CT scan, to get insight into the supporting structure of your teeth.

 Typically, Dr. Ficca performs bone grafting in the same procedure as placing dental implants.
 In some cases, patients receive a bone graft and then wait several months so that the site can become strong enough for an implant.
 As part of your consultation, Dr. Ficca will help you understand your treatment plan and answer any questions you have.

 What Is It Like Recovering from Dental Implants?

 You’ll have your procedure in-office with local anesthesia or local with IV sedation.
 The latter option allows you to sleep through the entire experience.
 In either case, you should be completely comfortable and not feel any part of your treatment.